 A lecturer’s extension may be granted for up to two weeks within the semester, if application is made before the due date of the assignment, and on adequate grounds.

 Any extension beyond the examination period must be approved by the Academic Dean.
-The extension is recorded as an “E” on the student’s transcript.
+The extension is recorded as an “E” on the student’s transcript until the assessment is complete.
 Other than in exceptional circumstances, as approved by the Academic Dean, students with this designation are required to complete the assigned requirements within 28 days of the conclusion of the examination period.

 If a student has not sought an extension but still hands in a piece of work after the due date, and the lecturer accepts the late work, a penalty will be enforced as follows: